 The project's key productions are reviewed by the JS on a continuous basis in order to allow the smooth development of projects activities.
-To this aim, each time a project key deliverable or output is finalised, the LP must make it available on Basecamp and inform the JS about its availability96.
-In principle, the JS validates the production presented by the project along the way, but in any case the key
+To this aim, each time a project key deliverable or output is finalised, the LP must make it available on Basecamp and inform the JS about its availability.
+In principle, the JS validates the production presented by the project along the way, but in any case the key deliverable/output is officially "validated" and uploaded in Jems at the latest during the nearest PR assessment.

-94 Electronic signature is accepted by the Programme , please refer to section I chapter E of this Manual deliverable/output is officially "validated" and uploaded in Jems97 at the latest during the nearest PR assessment.

-$^{^{95}}$ Electronic signature is accepted by the Programme , please refer to section I chapter E of this Manual
+&lt;sup>99 Electronic signature is accepted by the Programme , please refer to section I chapter E of this Manual Electronic signature is accepted by the Programme , please refer to section I chapter E of this Manual

-$^{^{96}}$ LP are recommended to activate automatic notification on Basecamp is recommended b) Project daily monitoring
+&lt;sup>101 LP are recommended to activate automatic notification on Basecamp is recommended b) Project daily monitoring